CarlosMena01/QRCodeSeeker-ML/README.md

 2. Subsequently, we employ alignment techniques to optimize the QR code's orientation for enhanced results.
 3. Lastly, we enhance the overall image quality.

-You can gain a visual understanding of these steps in Figure 1, which illustrates this concept.
+You can gain a visual understanding of these steps in first figure of this document, which illustrates this concept.

 ### Detection and Croping